 If a pregnancy occurs, you must report this to the study doctor as soon as possible.
-Your partner will be asked to give consent for their information and their infant's information to be collected for monitoring purposes (this is optional).
+Your partner will be asked to give consent for their information and their infant's information to be collected for monitoring purposes.

-You must also agree not to donate sperm, from screening until at least 90 days after your last study visit.
+You must also agree not to donate sperm, from dosing until at least 90 days after your last study visit.